 Just eleven minutes later, the department tweeted that the applications received had met the annual limit and the form had been closed to new applicants.

 A flood of angry complaints followed from frustrated would-be applicants, many of whom said they had cleared their schedules and set up their computers to fill out the online form — only to find it shut down within minutes.

-Some of the immigration lawyers are saying that it appears to be system glitches that prevented some computers, IP addresses and applicants from accessing the link and the form until it was too late — even when the applicants had attempted to load the form at the specified time and frequently refreshed the page.
+Some of the immigration lawyers are saying that it appears to be system glitches that prevented some computers, IP addresses, and applicants from accessing the link and the form until it was too late — even when the applicants had attempted to load the form at the specified time and frequently refreshed the page.

 Possible legal action

-Mathieu Genest, spokesman for Immigration Minister Ahmed Hussen, said the department’s initial analysis indicates that there were no technical glitches.
+Mathieu Genest, the spokesman for Immigration Minister Ahmed Hussen, said the department’s initial analysis indicates that there were no technical glitches.

 “We understand that those who were not able to make a submission are disappointed.
 We can confirm over 100,000 individuals attempted to access the interest to sponsor form,” he said.